 For existing buildings, the chemical is applied beneath the soil around the perimeter of the foundation.
 For new buildings during construction, the chemical is applied underneath or around the edges of the concrete slab.
 Under Australian Standards a chemical termite barrier must be installed in a way that the barrier is easy to access and refill for the entire service life of the product.

-Depending on the quality and type of product, the soil conditions, and the maintenance schedule, a properly installed and maintained chemical termite barrier can last for up 5 – 8 years or longer.
+Depending on the quality and type of product, the soil conditions, and the maintenance schedule, a properly installed and maintained chemical termite barrier can last for up 5 – 8 years in the right soil conditions..

 Termite Baiting Stations